We've tested a lot of air fryers over the years and what we've discovered is that despite their tantalising name, they don't actually 'fry' at all.

-Our in-house kitchen expert Fiona Mair has been testing and rating air fryers for years, reviewing brands like Philips, Tefal, DeLonghi, Healthy Choice, Kmart, DeLonghi and more.
+Our in-house kitchen expert Fiona Mair has been testing and rating air fryers for years, reviewing models from brands such as Philips, Tefal, DeLonghi, Healthy Choice, Kmart and more.

-To give new owners a red hot start, we hit her up for her pro tips to master an air-fried meal.
+To give new owners a red-hot start, we got her pro tips for mastering an air-fried meal.